JosephDSchwartz/es-components/packages/es-components/src/components/controls/textbox/Textbox.md

 </div>
 ```

-### Appending and Prepending text
+### Appending and prepending icons

-Provide an `appendText` or `prependText` prop for appending and prepending inputs.
+Provide an `appendIconName` or `prependIconName` prop for appending and prepending inputs.
 Validation state colorings will also be applied.

 ```
 <div>